 Clause 9 checks whether the EMS is working.
 It covers monitoring, measurement, analysis, evaluation, compliance evaluation, internal audit and management review.

 An organisation cannot improve what it does not evaluate.
-Clause 9 should provide evidence about environmental performance, effectiveness of controls, compliance status and whether the EMS remains suitable.
+Clause 9 should provide evidence about environmental performance, effectiveness of controls, compliance status and whether the EMS remains suitable, adequate and effective.

 Clause 10 ensures the EMS improves over time and that nonconformities are handled properly.